JD9999/Project-Turtle/README.md

 3. If the "EFI" folder is in a directory like "D:/Project-Turtle-A0.0.1_Release", change it so that the "EFI" folder is in the root directory

 ## 2. Run it on QEMU
-Before starting this process, make sure that you have [the NASM compiler](nasm.us) and [QEMU](www.qemu.org) installed on your machine
+Before starting this process, make sure that you have [the NASM compiler](nasm.us) and the [QEMU](www.qemu.org) virtual machine installed on your machine
-Use our buildAndRunFull script to run it on QEMU:
+Use the buildAndRunFull script to run it on QEMU:
 1. Download the source code (git clone https://github.com/JD9999/Project-Turtle)
 2. Run the buildAndRunFull script (.bat for Windows, .sh for Linux)
 3. When asked about copying it to a USB, type "N" and press enter